Venetian Crusade: Skirmishes in the Holy Land

 Ilghazi and Belek Ghazi laid siege to Zardana in June in an attempt to recapture the cities Suleiman surrendered to the Crusaders.
-However, Baldwin and Joscelin I of Edessa's arrival forced them to lift the siege in July.
-This victorious engagement emboldened Joscelin I of Edessa, who decided to press his advantage by securing a crossing of the Euphrates River by Barbalissos.
+King Baldwin II of Jerusalem was in Tripoli enforcing the rule of Pons, Count of Tripoli.
+When Baldwin heard of the invasion, he rode out with a relief force.
+The threat of Baldwin and Joscelin forced Ilghazi to lift the siege in July and the campaign ended due to Ighazi falling ill.
+Belek led his army back home through the territory of the County of Edessa.
+The previous victorious engagement emboldened Joscelin, who decided to press his advantage by attacking Belek, starting by securing a crossing of the Euphrates at Barbalissos.
 Like in his previous raid against the Bedouins in Transjordan, he took only a few hundred men with him in a swift attack.
-However just like his raid against the Bedouins, he was discovered and Belek Ghazi ambushed and captured Joscelin along with Waleran of Le Puiset near Saruj on 13 September 1122.
-Belek decided to imprison both lords at a prison in Kharput, a fortress all the way in southern Armenia.
-Ilghazi reoccupied Atharib, but he died on 3 November 1122.
-He was buried at Mayyafariqin (Silvan today).
-Baldwin, who was still in Antioch, persuaded Badr ad-Daulah Suleiman, the new ruler of Aleppo, to restore Atharib to the crusaders on 2 April 1123.
+However just like his raid against the Bedouins, he was discovered, and Belek Ghazi ambushed a captured Joscelin along with Waleran of Le Puiset near Saruj on 13 September.
+Belek imprisoned both lords in Kharput, a fortress in southern Armenia.
+Ilghazi reoccupied Atharib, but he died on 3 November.
+Baldwin, who was still in Antioch, persuaded Badr ad-Daulah Suleiman, the new ruler of Aleppo, to restore Atharib to the Crusaders on 2 April 1123.
 Baldwin recaptured Birejik and made Geoffrey, Lord of Marash, regent of Edessa.